mSaadSalman/Shortest-Path-Terrain-Generation/README.md

 ## Generating the Island

 Run island generator using a mesh named `irregular.mesh` as input and producing a mesh named `lagoon.mesh` as output
+Inputs:

+1. --mode lagoon generates a lagoon, to not create a lagoon, exclude the --mode argument
+2. --shape arguments include circle, shape, oval
+3. --lakes argument is number of lakes you want to create
+4. --aquifers argument is number of aquifers you want to create
+5. --seed argument can be included to generate a previous mesh

 ```
 java -jar island/island.jar -i img/irregular.mesh -o img/lagoon.mesh --mode lagoon --shape circle --lakes 10 --aquifers 20